OpenSTEF/openstef/README.md

 3. Uninstall `xgboost` with `pip` (`pip uninstall xgboost`) and install with `conda-forge` (`conda install -c conda-forge xgboost`)
 4. If you encounter similar issues with `lightgbm`: uninstall `lightgbm` with `pip` (`pip uninstall lightgbm`) and install later version with `conda-forge` (`conda install -c conda-forge 'lightgbm>=4.2.0'`)

-### InsRemark regarding installation with minimal Xgboost dependency
+### Remark regarding installation with minimal XGBoost dependency

-It is possible to install openSTEF with a minimal XGboost (CPU-only) package.
+It is possible to install openSTEF with a minimal XGBoost (CPU-only) package.
 This only works on x86_64 (amd64) Linux and Windows platforms.
 Advantage is that significantly smaller dependencies are installed.
 In that case run:

 ```shell
 pip install openstef[cpu]